-Ron runs our nursing division and has been with Soliant since its small beginnings in the early 90s.
-He’s an integral part of our organization, and not only hosts trainings for our groups, but manages company events and continues to run a desk of clients and candidates.
+Ron is currently the senior vice president of Soliant and has been with the company for more than 27 years now.
+He oversees our nursing and allied health division and has been with Soliant since its small beginnings in the early 90s.
+He’s an integral part of our organization, and not only hosts trainings for our groups but manages company events and continues to run a desk of clients and candidates.
+He is experienced in contract placement, recruiting, permanent placement and internet recruiting within the healthcare industry.
+Ron possesses a Master's degree focused on Strategic Management and Entrepreneurship from Georgia State University.
+Don’t forget to check out the rest of his blogs!

 After such a great response to our last ranking of rankings, The Final Word on America’s Top 10 Nursing Schools, we looked at what qualities patients want in a doctor.
 With more and more hospitals under pressure to improve their doctors’ bedside manners, we look at what matters to both the patients they treat and the nurses they work alongside.